cloud-hypervisor/cloud-hypervisor/docs/device_model.md

 ### Serial port

 Simple emulation of a serial port by reading and writing to specific port I/O addresses.
-Used as the default console for Linux when booting with the option `console=ttyS0`, the serial port can be very useful to gather early logs from the operating system booted inside the VM.
+The serial port can be very useful to gather early logs from the operating system booted inside the VM.

+For x86_64, The default serial port is from an emulated 16550A device.
+It can be used as the default console for Linux when booting with the option `console=ttyS0`.
+For AArch64, the default serial port is from an emulated PL011 UART device.
+The related command line for AArch64 is `console=ttyAMA0`.

 This device is always built-in, and it is disabled by default.
 It can be enabled with the `--serial` option, as long as its parameter is not `off`.